jostylr/role-dnd-hybrid/src/player.md

 defense level is the defense skill + agility + context.
 The player's defense level needs to stay above -2 + offense level of opponent.

-The levels after adding the rolls, carry from round to round until a hit occurs.
-At that point, they reset though damage levels may occur.
+Each round, a roll is done for both defense and offense.
+The player gets to choose which roll is which after the first roll.
+The rolls add from round to round.
+So, for example, if a player rolls +1 in round 1 and -2 for round 2, then the total roll for round 2 is -1.

-Each round, a player can decide to add +2 to the offense or defense roll at the cost of a -2 to the other. +1/-1 is also an option.
+Before rolling, each round, a player can decide to add +2 to the offense or defense roll at the cost of a -2 to the other. +1/-1 is also an option.
 The NPCs can do likewise.
+This stacks with the rolls for players, but not the NPC.

 If a hit occurs, add the level excess + weapon damage + strength and subtract the armor defense + health of opponent.
 This is how many levels of hurt get filled up.
-The max hit damage creeping up is a deep hurt.
-The damage beyond deep hurt requires a +6 damage and each hit is per round.
+The max hit damage from basic hits are a deep hurt.
+The damage beyond deep hurt requires a +6 damage in a single round.

+After a hit or significant change in conditions, a reset generally occurs to the roll sequence.
+There is a settling of all sequential rolls when multiple opponents are involved.

-One can choose not to actually do a damage/reset if one wants, thereby building up further damage for next round.
+One can choose not to actually do a damage=>reset if one wants, thereby building up further damage for next round.

 If being attacked by multiple, -1 per attacker (group low level hordes together).
 If attacking multiple targets, -1 per attack as well.

+Ranged attacks can also be built up.
+This is lining up a shot.
+It is up to the archer to decide when to let loose; there is no automatic threshold notification.
+Range also subtract -1 for each increment beyond short or before short.
+After each shot, the defense/offense sequence is reset for the archer.

+Defense only applies to attacks that the attacked knows about is actively defending against.
+All players in combat roll defense anyway to get a sequence in case of a surprise attack, etc. For example, an archer may think they are safe and concentrating on firing at an opponent, not doing any active defense.
+Then it gets surprised attacked and the defense sequence applies, but not any active defense.